secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/index.html.md

    *  Is used to denote the status of an issue as in the peer-review process.
    *  Does not denote the timeline it will be worked on
 *  [Group Labels] `design`, `web-analytics`, `mktg-website`, `mktg-content`, `mktg-inbound`
-   *  Denotes it could be part of a Growth Marketing Group scope
+   *  Denotes it could be part of a Inbound Marketing Group scope
    *  Is not a label to denote the status of an issue
    * [Individual Team Labels] `content marketing`, `editorial`, `digital-production`, `Brand and Digital Design`
-      * Denotes it could be part of Growth Marketing Group Team's scope
+      * Denotes it could be part of Inbound Marketing Group Team's scope
       * Is not a label to denote the status of an issue
-*  `MG-Support`
+*  `IM-Support`
-   *  Denotes if this is support provided to another team outside of Growth Marketing
+   *  Denotes if this is support provided to another team outside of Inbound Marketing
-   *  Will be used to help quickly view how many issues Growth Marketing supported each year to provide as references for budget and resources requests.
+   *  Will be used to help quickly view how many issues Inbound Marketing supported each year to provide as references for budget and resources requests.
-*  `MG-Review-Future`
+*  `IM-Review-Future`
-   *  Will be reviewed by Marketing Growth for potential future strategy
+   *  Will be reviewed by InboundMarketing for potential future strategy
-*  `sprint-addition`
+*  `IB-WEBAGENCY`
-   * This issue was not originally in the sprint and was added after the sprint started
+   * For the Digital Experience team to support at their 20% time allotment for internal agency work.
 ## Milestones
 Meanings and usage